 The Postgraduate Diploma Dermatology programme is designed specifically for Primary Care Physicians to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of Dermatology.

 - The Rila Institute of Health Sciences administers the programme, which is validated by University of Plymouth

-- This means that when you successfully complete all parts of the programme, you will receive the Plymouth University qualification of a Postgraduate Diploma in Dermatology, and may, if you wish, attend the graduation ceremony.
+- This means that when you successfully complete all parts of the programme, you will receive the University of Plymouth qualification of a Postgraduate Diploma in Dermatology, and may, if you wish, attend the graduation ceremony.

 - You will enrol as a student of the Rila Institute of Health Sciences and will be registered with the University.

 - Should you not complete the full programme, then you will be provided with a transcript recording the individual elements of the programme successfully completed.

 Rila Institute of Health Sciences has developed a Postgraduate Diploma Dermatology to be offered to students from UK and overseas.